aki2o/yaxception/README.md

 ### Stacktrace like Java

-If want to get stacktrace, the way is only getting the buffer named "\*Backtrace\*" as far as I know.
+If want to get stacktrace, the way is only getting the buffer named "\\\*Backtrace\\\*" as far as I know.
 But it has some bad points.
-List them at the following ...
+List them at the following &#x2026;

-* It need `(setq debug-on-error t)`.
+-   It need `(setq debug-on-error t)`.
-* The buffer has trouble for seeing its stacktrace because all of function/special-form shown.
+-   The buffer has trouble for seeing its stacktrace because all of function/special-form shown.
-* Can't get string of stacktrace without popup the buffer.
+-   Can't get string of stacktrace without popup the buffer.

 So, it's enabled that you get the string of stacktrace easy for seeing.
 For example, if you write the following.